MyAiAd/MindShift/COMPLIANCE_SUMMARY.md

 ## ✅ **Implementation Summary**

-Your MyAi template now includes **complete accessibility and GDPR compliance** systems, making it fully compliant for German/EU markets and accessible to users with disabilities.
+Your MindShifting template now includes **complete accessibility and GDPR compliance** systems, making it fully compliant for German/EU markets and accessible to users with disabilities.

 ---